-York and North Yorkshire is made up of distinctive historic assets and landscapes across our cities, towns, countryside, and coastline.
+Our approach will protect and build upon York and North Yorkshire's distinctive historic assets and landscapes across our cities, towns, countryside, and coastline.
 People are at the heart of these diverse places.
 We will ensure that the transition to net zero empowers communities to make decisions about the future of their places, and enables them to lead their own sustainability journeys.
 The Routemap is designed to build on the existing strengths and distinctive assets of the region to create economic opportunities and support the levelling-up of the region.
 We recognise the importance of "where" initiatives and technologies are rolled out - we will be developing spatial plans to ensure the "right option, in the right place".